Webvelopers/laravel-crud-generator/README.md

 ## Introduction

-Laravel CRUD Generator is a library, it implements a new command to create: model, migration, factory, seeder, request and controller(resources) files with operations, with additional option to generate a full API Controller.
+Laravel CRUD Generator is a library, it implements a new command to create: model, migration, factory, seeder, request, controller(resources) and test files with operations, with additional option to generate a full API Controller.

 ## License